 You can leverage Power BI to correlate your learning outcomes to hard business results.
 For example, you can find out if the employees who completed your microlearning programs sell more than others.
 And you can make continuous adjustments to your program, using Surge9 Composer, to improve performance along the lines Power BI has identified.

 Surge9 makes special use of mobile push notifications.
-Learners receive push notifications when it is time to practice, to take quiz or other activity, and to serve personalized tips to each learner.
-Managers receive push notifications when their learners reach certain milestones in their learning journey, and Surge9 uses “local” push notification technology to make sure learners receive their push notifications even when they are offline.
+Surge9 notifies your learners when it is time to practice, to take quiz or other activity, to serve personalized tips to each learner.
+Managers receive push notifications when their learners reach certain milestones in their learning journey and throughout the coaching process.
+And Surge9 uses “local” push notification technology to make sure learners receive their push notifications even when they are offline.

 Yes!
 In fact, this is one of the key capabilities that distinguishes Surge9 from other microlearning offerings.
-We can give learners full access to their microlearning programs offline.
-When connected to the internet, they can download any of their programs from the cloud to their Surge9 app in seconds with a single touch, like they do in Apple’s iTunes Store or Google Play.
+Our offline mode with Intelligent Syncing can give learners full access to their microlearning programs offline.
+When connected to the internet, they can download any of their programs from the cloud to their Surge9 app in seconds with a single touch, like they do on Apple’s iTunes Store or Google Play.
 The entire content of their microlearning program, including its AI engine, then runs off the app.
-And they will also continue to receive all their push notifications because we designed those to be delivered locally from their device instead of remotely over a live internet connection.
+They will also continue to receive all their push notifications because we designed those to be delivered locally from their device instead of remotely over a live internet connection.

 Our offline learning feature is only possible because we built Surge9 using a true mobile-first, native software architecture.